San Diego, California (CNN) — California’s most valuable export isn’t fine wine, agricultural products or motion pictures.

 A recent survey by Public Policy Polling indicates that the majority of California voters support the proposition, called the Regulate, Control and Tax Cannabis Act of 2010, by 47 percent to 38 percent.

 It’s official.
 The country’s most populous state is nibbling at poison.

 One can see how this kind of measure would appeal to those who want to seem pragmatic, hip or enlightened –such as former Facebook executive Sean Parker, who is reportedly contributing $100,000 to the campaign for Proposition 19.
 The 30-year-old Parker — a venture capitalist who founded the music-sharing system, Napster — offered the donation after Facebook co-founder Dustin Moskovitz, contributed a total of $70,000.

 A spokesman for the pro-legalization group Drug Policy Alliance boasted, “What’s interesting here is that [Parker] is a member of the generation that really gets it.”

 What do supporters of Proposition 19 supposedly “get” that the rest of us are missing?

 They insist that marijuana isn’t as dangerous as other products that are legal, such as alcohol and tobacco.
-They point to the benefits of medicinal marijuana to alleviate pain and suffering for cancer patients.
+They point to the benefits of medicinal marijuana products like CBD to alleviate painand suffering for cancer patients.
 And, with a drug war raging south of the border, they say the most effective way to combat the Mexican drug cartels that bring their illicit cargo into the United State is to legalize the substance, undercut the profit and put the cartels out of business.